ismop/dap/doc/api/devices.md

-        "neosentio_sensor_id": identifier of a sensor representation of the device (if device is a neosentio sensor) or null, "budokop_sensor_id": identifier of a sensor representation of the device (if device is a budokop sensor) or null, "pump_id":  identifier of a pump representation of the device (if device is a pump) or null, "parameter_ids":  identifiers of parameters measured by the devide }, {
+        "neosentio_sensor_id": identifier of a sensor representation of the device (if device is a neosentio sensor) or null, "budokop_sensor_id": identifier of a sensor representation of the device (if device is a budokop sensor) or null, "pump_id":  identifier of a pump representation of the device (if device is a pump) or null, "parameter_ids":  identifiers of parameters measured by the device, "metadata": a hash which contains additional metadata specific to the type of the device (i.e. its contents depend on the device_type field)
+    }, {
       ...
     }